MeneerMathieu/QuickChat/README.md

 ![QuickChat icon](https://github.com/MeneerMathieu/QuickChat/assets/61655741/29b04c3e-9e6d-4f0b-b026-e248344af1d6)

-Have you ever wanted to quickly type (╯°□°)╯︵ ┻━┻ into chat after dieing?
+Have you ever wanted to quickly type (╯°□°)╯︵ ┻━┻ into chat after dying?
 Then QuickChat is the mod for you!
 Simply type <code>/tableflip</code> and your dreams will come true.

 QuickChat adds a whole ton of custom chat messages into Minecraft.
 It also allows you to add your own QuickChats.